No-deal Brexit: Northern Ireland

 The UK's highest-ranking civil servant said in April 2019 that a no-deal Brexit would result in the return of direct rule in Northern Ireland.

 The May administration was committed to avoiding a "hard" border and honouring the Belfast (Good Friday) Agreement.
 However, it was reported in March 2019 that its proposed approach might have violated other legal obligations and could have been challenged.

 In August 2019 it was reported that it was "understood" that a no-deal Brexit could challenge the question of the border between the UK and the EU on the island of Ireland, necessitating negotiation between the UK with the European Commission and/or the Irish government to jointly agree long-term measures to avoid a hard border.

 A forecast made in August 2019 had an expectation of a reduction of 19% in exports from Northern Ireland to Ireland in the event of a no-deal Brexit.

-Oversea territories
+Overseas territories

 The EU intended to define Gibraltar (in British law, 'a British Overseas Territory') as a "Colony of the British Crown" in draft legislation about visa-less travel to the EU in a no-deal scenario.